genebe-net/annotation-builder-scripts/dbsnp/README.md

 ## Create dbSNP database
-Download dbSNP VCF dump; normalize, convert to TSV and later to GeneBe Hub format.
+Download dbSNP VCF dump; normalize, convert to TSV and later to GeneBe Hub format using Apache Spark.

 Requires genome in fasta format and `bcftools` installed.